-The Aiming High team provides support and specific activities for children/young people with special educational needs or disabilities and their families.
+The Aiming High team provides support for children/young people with special educational needs or disabilities.

-Aiming High provide short break opportunities for children and young people with special educational needs or disabilities to spend time away from their primary carers and provide parents/carers with a valuable break away from their responsibilities to re-charge their batteries.
+Aiming High provide short break opportunities for children and young people with special educational needs or disabilities to spend time away from their family and provide parents/carers with a valuable break.
 A short break ranges from an hour at an activity to a weekend away.
-Short breaks can include day, evening, overnight, weekend or holiday activities and have been designed to enable children/young people aged under 25 years with a disability to enjoy a choice of activities independently in their community.
+Short breaks can include day, evening, overnight, weekend or holiday activities and have been designed to let children/young people aged under 25 years to enjoy a choice of activities.

-Some children and young people prefer to access groups and services that are specifically designed to meet their needs.
-These are called Aiming High Targeted Short Breaks.
+Some children and young people prefer to go to groups that are specifically designed to meet their needs.
+These are called Aiming High Activities

-The Aiming High Team currently offer a range of targeted short breaks at a variety of locations across the County.
+The Aiming High Team currently offer a range of activities at a variety of locations across the County.

-Access Criteria: Activities open to any disabled child/young person who lives in Rutland and is registered with Aiming High.
+Access Criteria: Activities open to child/young personwith SEND who lives in Rutland and is registered with Aiming High.

 Availability: Unlimited, although children/young people who have not attended certain activities before may be given a priority.